pmj/virtio-net-osx/readme.md

 driver will attach
 itself to any PCI devices with the virtio device and vendor ID and the network subsystem and device class IDs.
 It will then begin to initialise the device and read its feature bits and log them to the system log.
+Preliminary work for initialising the buffer queues has also been done: the receive queue is allocated.

 ## Next Steps